wwwal2/findThePair/README.md

 # Find the Pair Game

 ## Description
 The game generates and hides a field of images.
-The player opens images by clicking them, if he finds 'twins' - the twin images will stay opened.
-When the whole field is opened - a player wins
+A player opens images by clicking them, if he finds 'twins' - the twin images will stay opened.
+When the whole field is opened, a player wins
 ![](https://github.com/wwwal2/findThePair/blob/master/img/gamePreview.png)

 ## Installation